 Dr. Beard is a Diplomate, American Board of Veterinary Practitioners, Certified in Canine and Feline Practice.
 Dr. Beard always did well in school and thought someday he would go to medical school.
 He enjoyed growing up around farm animals and the summer before ninth grade, he had the opportunity to work at Byreview Veterinary Clinic in Hope, AR.
 After that, he realized his passion was in veterinary medicine and would someday go to vet school.
 He grew up in South Arkansas, and did his undergraduate studies at Southern Arkansas University in Magnolia, AR.
 He graduated from Louisiana State University School of Veterinary Medicine in 1983.
 He is a past President of the Arkansas Veterinary Medical Association.
 He is also a member of the International Association of Veterinary Pain Management.
 Since Dr. Beard is board-certified and a very experienced practitioner, he often accepts referral cases and does consulting for other veterinarians.
 Dr. Beard married the love of his life and his high school sweetheart, Glenda, in 1978.
 Glenda has been with him every step of the way.
 They have a daughter, Elyse, a son, Ethan, and a granddaughter, Avery.
 Their family also includes fur members: Ranger, a chocolate lab, and Millie, a non-standard munchkin.
-Dr. Beard is thankful for the opportunity to be involved in activities at New Life Church.
+Dr. Beard is thankful for the opportunity to be involved in activities at Second Baptist Church.
 In his spare time, he enjoys reading, hiking, and spending time with his family.
 His motto is “Just because you are having a bad day does not mean you are having a bad life.”

 Alicia has been with ACVC since it broke ground!
 She is the cog in the machine that keeps the business turning.
 All of your medicine, food, and supplies are managed and brought to you by her vigilant inventory work.
 While you don’t see her on a regular basis, she is working tirelessly behind the scenes.
 She does everything from pharmacy management, handbook creation, account keeping…to the beautiful artistry on our clinic sympathy cards.
 She keeps order in the house, and is Dr. G’s right hand!
 Her comfort and kindness makes ACVC’s working environment feel like home, and she always takes time out of her busy schedule to pore over each pet that she comes in contact with.
 When not working, she enjoys spending time with her husband and their 6 kids.
 She and her family love the outdoors, especially searching for Arkansas’ Waterfalls and other beautiful scenery.
 In their “slow time”, she also enjoys getting to chill out with the family for “movie nights” and considers her life very blessed.
 “Forget the former things, do not dwell on the past” Isa 43:18